Spyromancy/merge-conflicts/README.md

 # merge-conflicts

-  ## This is a subheading created on GitHub
+## This is a subheading created locally